-If you live outside the UK, then WD40 cleaning spray will also do a great job, and is safe to use, despite what some may say.
+If you live outside the UK, then WD40 cleaning spray will also do a great job, and is safe to use.

 We have used it for years in our workshop, and it's not expensive to buy.
 I've provided a link to it below for you.

 You will also need a cleaning brush.
 I guarantee that your motherboard will be covered in a layer of crap.
 This layer of dust and debris will help to insulate the heat in your console, causing problems, so make sure you give it a good clean down with a brush (see below) while you've got your console open.

 The other essential item you need is Thermal Paste.
 Whenever you strip down your console, you will need to repaste the GPU chip.

 You can get away without this step, but it is not recommended.
 The paste acts as a barrier between the motherboard's Graphics Chip Unit (GPU) and the heatsink, and the paste allows for heat to transfer away from the chip, through the heatsink and ultimately out of the console.
 These GPU's get extremely hot in games consoles, so every time you strip the console down, you should repaste it with new thermal compound, to help prevent further overheating issues down the line.